You are here

 FAQs, Details, and Use Cases

 1. What is the timeline for the evaluation process?
-After a parent gives consent for their child to be evaluated for special education eligibility, LEAs are required by law to perform the evaluation within 60 days.
+Once the LEA receives the signed, required form that indicates a parent has given consent for their child to be evaluated for special education eligibility, LEAs are required by law to perform the evaluation within 60 days.

 1. These are 60 calendar days, not 60 school days, for the IEP team to: